isabella232/magic-products-distribution-service/README.md

             14. click *Grant access*
         2. for each file (Artefact) within the directory for the product (Resource):
             1. note the URL for use in creating distributing options will be in the form of [3]
-8. for each `distribution_option` listed in the metadata record for the Resource:
+8. for each `distribution.distribution_option` listed in the metadata record for the Resource:
-    1. update the `transfer_option` value to use the URL noted for each distribution option
+    1. update the `transfer_option.online_resource.href` value to use the URL noted for each distribution option
 9. re-import the metadata record for the Resource (product) in the Data Catalogue

 [1] Object identifiers cannot be specified when assigning permissions within the SharePoint UI.
 Therefore, object